ngwalton/wbba_tools/README.md

 ![records_per_block_example.png](https://github.com/ngwalton/wbba_tools/blob/master/records_per_block_example.png)

 This map shows the total number of observations that have a breeding code (excluding F) in a block during a period.
 It is currently set up to only display priority blocks.
 It shows 4 maps: 1.
 Year-round codes, 2.
 June and July codes, 3.
-The year excluding June and July, and 4.
+Codes all year but excluding June and July, and 4.
 All blocks where the species was never coded.

 It may take about an hour to run, assuming 5 years of data for a state.